 July 3 starting at 5 p.m. at Waxahachie Sports Complex, 151 Broadhead Road, Waxahachie.

-July 4 starting at 10 a.m. in Historic Downtown Waxahachie, starting at College Street and ending at Getzendaner Park, 400 S. Grand Ave., Waxahachie.
-Free. waxahaciecvb.com.
+July 4 starting at 10 a.m. in historic downtown Waxahachie, starting at College Street and ending at Getzendaner Park, 400 S. Grand Ave., Waxahachie.
+Free. waxahachiecvb.com.

 Bluegrass on Ballard